dotnet/docs/docs/core/tutorials/with-visual-studio.md

 ## Prerequisites

-[Visual Studio 2017](https://aka.ms/vsdownload?utm_source=mscom&utm_campaign=msdocs) with the ".NET Core cross-platform development" workload installed.
+[Visual Studio 2017 or later](https://aka.ms/vsdownload?utm_source=mscom&utm_campaign=msdocs) with the ".NET Core cross-platform development" workload installed.
 You can develop your app with .NET Core 2.1 or later versions.

 For more information, see the [Prerequisites for .NET Core on Windows](../windows-prerequisites.md) topic.